newsiberian/reaction-paypal/README.md

 This is based on David Brear's [meteor-paypal](https://github.com/DavidBrear/meteor-paypal.git) but heavily refactored for Reaction.

-Meteor/Reaction Package for Paypal integration
+Meteor/Reaction Package for PayPal integration

 ### Usage